pkgw/rc-stickynote/displayer/README.md

 ## Command-Line Interface

-This crate compiles to an executable, `displayer`, that has a git-like command-line interface with various subcommands.
-These subcommands are:
+This crate compiles to an executable, `rc_stickynote_displayer`, that has a git-like command-line interface with various subcommands.
+These subcommands
+are:

 - `clear-and-sleep` — clear the display and sleep the device
 - `client` — connect to the hub and run the stickynote display